 |

-In 2007 Geoff joined the Board of Q Theatre Limited, a company working to establish a multiform theatre in Auckland’s CBD.
-Construction of Q Theatre began in December 2009 and the Theatre opened for business at the end of August 2011, offering a curated program of professional performing arts in central Auckland.
-Geoff stood down from the Q Board in May 2013 after 6 years with the project, having seen it through construction to opening and operation.
-Largely because of his work in arts governance Geoff was then appointed by Auckland Council as a director of Regional Facilities Auckland.
-RFA was then the commercial arm of Auckland Council which has responsibility for the major publicly owned arts, sports, heritage, collections and convention venues in the Auckland region: over $1.2 billion in assets.
-Geoff served two terms as a director and during that time chaired RFA's Risk Committee and was also a member of its Capital Projects Committee.
-He retired from the RFA Board at the end of October 2019.
-Geoff also chaired for three years Arts Advocates Auckland, an organization which promoted arts issues and interests in the Auckland region.
+Largely because of his work in arts governance Geoff was appointed by Auckland Council as a director of Regional Facilities Auckland, then the commercial arm of the Council responsible for the major publicly owned arts, sports, heritage, collections and convention venues in the Auckland region.
 In addition to these activities Geoff is an enthusiastic theatre and opera supporter.
 Since 2004 he has sponsored the annual drama award of the Northern Area Performance Theatre Awards (NAPTA’s) and in 2013 became the Patron of that organisation.
-With his appointment he inaugurated an annual patron's award of 2 scholarships for advanced training in performance or technical aspects of theatre.
+With his appointment he inaugurated an annual patron's award of scholarships for advanced training in performance or technical aspects of theatre.
 Geoff chairs the Sir George Elliot Charitable Trust and has been a trustee since 1987.
-This substantial foundation makes sizeable grants towards community projects and, since the turn of the century has annually awarded Sir George Elliot Tertiary Scholarships.
-Elliot Scholars have faced and overcome adverse life circumstances to be leaders in their school communities and achieve academic success.
+This substantial foundation annually awards Sir George Elliot Tertiary Scholarships.
+Elliot Scholars are future leaders who have shown their potential by havig overcome serious adverse life circumstances to achieve academically and be leaders in their school and local communities.
 The Elliott Scholarship is now recognised as one of the most generous and prestigious in New Zealand.
-It is contested keenly each year and awards are presented by the Governor General.
-There are now more than 70 Elliot Scholars.
-Many of the scholarship alumni have graduated from their studies and are beginning to make their marks in their chosen fields.
-In 2019 the Trust inaugurated the Sir George Elliot Fellowship to recognise the ongoing contribution of scholars in their fields of endeavour and to their communities.
+There are some 80 Elliot alumni and the Trust has established the Sir George Elliot Fellowship to recognise the ongoing contribution of scholars in their fields of endeavour and to their communities.
 In August 2011 Geoff joined the Board of Trustees of the Auckland Foundation, which promotes private and commercial philanthropy under the community foundation model that has had great success in the US and Australia.
-The Foundation aims to establish long term endowments with which to help meet the present and future needs of Auckland.
-It provides a legal "umbrella" for donors to plug into easily, providing an efficient asset-holding and management structure for donors, while allowing them still to determine how their contributions should be applied to the causes that move them.
-In July 2014 Geoff was elected Chairman of the Foundation.
 Under his leadership the Foundation trebled in size and the value of registered bequests grew to more than $27 million.
-Geoff stood down as Chairman in 2018 but remains an ambassador for the Foundation's work.
-Having drafted much of its originating deed, Geoff chairs the advisory panel for Te Kiwi Maia, The Courageous Kiwi's Trust.
-This is a charitable trust to aid and assist members of the defence forces and first response organisations who suffer physical, mental or emotional harm as a result of their work.
-To visit the Te Kiwi Maia page on the Charities register, click here.
-To visit its Facebook page, click here.
+Though no longer a trustee Geoff remains an ambassador for the Foundation's work.
+Having drafted much of its originating deed, for five years Geoff chaired the advisory panel for Te Kiwi Maia, The Courageous Kiwi's Trust, established to aid and assist members of the defence forces and first response organisations who suffer physical, mental or emotional harm as a result of their work.
 In addition to his community appointments, Geoff regularly undertakes pro bono work for community organisations.
 Find out more about this work.
 In the 2023 New Year's Royal Honours list, Geoff Clews was awarded the Queen's Service Medal for services to the arts and the community.

 |